-A checking account is a type of deposit account that individuals open at financial institutions for the purpose of withdrawing and depositing.
-Also known as transactional or demand account, a checking account is very liquid.
+A checking account is a type of deposit account that individuals open at financial institutions for the purpose of withdrawing and depositing money.
+Also known as a transactional or demand account, a checking account is very liquid.
 To put it simply, it provides users a quick way of accessing their money.

-In addition, a checking account can be accessed using several options: ATMs, electronic debits, and checks.
-The one characteristic that makes a checking account unique compared to other accounts is that it allows users to deposit and withdraw several times.
+A checking account can be accessed using several options: ATMs, electronic debits, and checks.
+One characteristic that makes a checking account unique compared to other accounts is that it typically allows users to deposit and withdraw money many times without incurring fees.

 Examples of Checking Accounts